iit-DLSLab/robotlib/README.md

     make install

-If you get error when executing the `cmake` command, you might need to do
+If you get the error *CMAKE_MAKE_PROGRAM is not set.* when executing the `cmake` command, you might need to do

     sudo apt install build-essential